Crozzers/RestoreWindowPos/README.md

 * Creating rules for matching window names
 * Test on Windows 11
-* Options to "restore snapshot now" or maybe in the future "restore previous"
 * Ability to "Save as" with a particular layout.
     * Ideally you would be able to save the current layout and give it a memorable name
     * Perhaps the user could then add window name rules to that layout